Five Tips to Teach Your Dog to Lie Down

 Things to Keep in Mind

 Teaching or training should be done in a place your dog feels comfortable.
 Your pup may feel more comfortable out in the backyard or in the park.
 He may even feel more comfortable training inside your home.
 Experiment to find where your dog feels the most comfortable for your training sessions.
+You might be thinking “I should find dog training classes near me” instead of doing it myself, if you have the budget by all means yes!
+Using a professional will certainly yield faster and better results.

 Most dogs will feel more comfortable on a surface where their feet can’t slide.
 You might consider a grassy spot outside, carpeting or your dog’s favorite rug or bed.
 Also look for a place with few distractions if your fur baby is easily distracted by other dogs, people, etc.